-If you are traveling with kids who are in fourth grade (or equivalent), make sure you visit EveryKidOutdoors.org before visiting Lassen (or any national park for that matter).
-A government initiative to get kids and their families to explore America’s natural wonders, the pass grants free entrance for any fourth grader (and their family) at most national parks.
+If you are traveling with 4th graders, make sure you visit EveryKidOutdoors.org before visiting Lassen (or any national park for that matter).
+A government initiative to get kids and their families to explore America’s natural wonders, the pass grants free entrance for any family with a 4th grader at most national parks.

 Plan your route